reneegyllensvaan/frej-haar/en-about.md

     --<br></i>
 </span>
 <br>

-Frej Haar is a Danish-Swedish spoken word-poet born in Copenhagen, based in Malmö.
-They won the Swedish Poetry Slam Championship 2017, went on to win the title of the European Champion in Brussels and then we arrived here.
-With roots in cultural heritage and conservation studies, Frej touches themes of remembering, politics, the environment, biology, Flatland, urban development, (architectural) history, (dis)ability, gender and sexuality, whatever comes their way.
-Sometimes described as a wavering natural disaster, Frej mixes irony with vulnerable sincerity, leaving few behind.
+Frej Haar (born 1996 outside Copenhagen) is a Danish-Swedish spoken word-poet based in Malmö.
+They won the 2017 Swedish National Poetry Slam Championship and the following European Championship in Brussels, Belgium.
+Frej writes and performs in Swedish and English and has performed in several countries since 2016.
+They also create fanzines/chapbooks, available for sale through contact.
+Preferred themes: queer heritage and history, women, gender and sexuality, biology, handicrafts and working class perspectives.

-Performing in Swedish, Danish and English, they have performed in several countries, conferences, events and festivals since 2016.
-They also make fanzines/chapbooks, available for sale through contact.
-Frej has been published in the Nordic queer culture magazine [MELK](https://www.melkmag.com/) and regularly writes and performs commissioned poems for conferences, most recently the Adventure Travel World Summit held in Gothenburg in September 2019.

-They host workshops and lectures, perform, write and work as an emcee (master of ceremonies).
+Frej has an academic background in heritage and conservation studies.
+They have attended Kvinnofolkhögskolans writing courses Your Silence Will Not Protect You and currently attend the writing program at Skurups folkhögskola.